AIG PE Ratio 2026

 Current Valuation

-At a P/E ratio of 14.80, investors are paying $14.80 for every $1 of AIG's annual earnings.
-This relatively low P/E could indicate the stock is undervalued or that growth prospects are limited.
+At a P/E ratio of 20.63, investors are paying $20.63 for every $1 of AIG's annual earnings.
+This moderate P/E is typical for established companies with steady earnings.

 Industry Comparison

-Compared to the Financials industry average P/E of 20, AIG is trading at a discount.
-This discount may present a value opportunity or could reflect higher risk or slower growth.
+Compared to the Financial Services industry average P/E of 20, AIG is trading at a premium.
+This could be justified by superior growth, profitability, or competitive position.

 Get Complete AIG Valuation Analysis